 Some Spaniards especially those living in major cities such as Madrid do speak English.
 However, most of the population can only communicate in Spanish.

 Before you travel to Spain, learning Spanish can make your travel a lot easier, even if it means mastering only few words.
 For instance, you can practice how to say hi, and how to ask for directions in Spanish.
+Here you find some basic words and phrases that will help you be on the firm ground with locals.

 It would be catastrophic to get stuck in a foreign country, without being able to ask for directions to your hotel!
 This can make you more vulnerable to scams and cons which take advantage of your language barrier.